mbitsnbites/leanfloat/LeanFloat-Specification.md

 * Denormal numbers are interpreted as zero.
 I.e. when the biased exponent is zero, the value is ±0, regardless of the value of the significand field.
 * All NaNs are interpreted as quiet NaNs.
-I.e. when all bits of the exponent field are zero and the significand field is non-zero, the value is qNaN.
+I.e. when all bits of the exponent field are 1 (one) and the significand field is non-zero, the value is qNaN.

 Note: In the tables below, the *Significand bits* field denotes the number of *implicit* bits.
 The in-memory representation uses one less bit for the